NPLeeWenKang/rideshare-cli/README.md

 11. **Display current trip assignments (driver)** - Driver should be able to see their current trips that are currently still in progress (in-depth explaination in the [Design Considerations](#Design-Considerations) section).
 They should be able to see:

     * Trip id
-    * Passanger's id, first name, last name and mobile number.
+    * Passenger's id, first name, last name and mobile number.
     * Trip's pick-up location, drop-off location, start time, end time and status.

 12. **Driver should be able to change status of his/her trip** - This can include rejecting, accepting, starting and ending trips.
 At each status of the trip, the RideShare system should handle it appropriately [Design Considerations](#Design-Considerations) section).